Meatless Monday Blog: Promos for Plant-Based CPGs

-Most of us are aware of the Meatless Monday movement by now.
+Most of us are aware of the popularity of Meatless Mondays by now.
 It encourages people, especially those who are big meat eaters, to embrace plant-based foods once a week.

 We now know eating less meat decreases greenhouse gases created by transportation, cuts energy and water consumption plus it can reduce a lot of health risks and helps you maintain a healthy weight.

 Increasing concern about the climate and how the foods we eat affect it, teamed with a desire to make healthier dining choices, is driving more people to consume less meat.
 A recent survey revealed that 60% of Americans have started to eat more plant-based food since the start of the COVID-19 crisis.

 Not all of these are staunch vegetarians or vegans, some are flexitarians or semi-vegetarians.
 But Meatless Mondays is all about encouraging everyone, especially meat eaters, to make small changes to their diet that make a big impact.
 Check out What is Meatless Mondays? to learn more.

 As we can imagine, demand for plant-based consumer packaged goods (CPG) is increasing — the meat-alternatives market is predicted to be worth $480 billion by 2024.
 Now, that’s something to pay attention to.